Nuradinnur/eyeoftheherald/README.md

     * DTOs retrieved from the Riot Games API
     * Rate limiting (Using a modified version of the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket))
 * Basic crawling algorithm
+* Persistence
+    * DTO-to-persistent-entity converters (mappers)

 #### Upcoming features:
 * Persistence
     * Immutability in entity objects (Objects represent game state and should *not* change)
-    * DTO-to-persistent-entity converters (mappers)
     * Caching of frequently pulled data
     * Spring repositories
+    * Pagination and sorting of responses
+* Statistics
-    * Spring queries to provide insightful statistics, i.e.: *Morgana, in winning matches, averages a KDA of 5.7 / 2.9 / 12.6*
+    * Spring queries to provide basic, but very insightful statistics, i.e.: *Morgana, in winning matches, averages a KDA of 5.7 / 2.9 / 12.6*
+    * Machine learning algorithms allowing answers to very open questions, i.e.: *For a certain strategy and build, what will my win rate be?*
 * Customizability
     * Crawler algorithm strategies, speeds, persistence/transience, et cetera
     * Caching strategies used